Director: Daniel H. Zitomer, Ph.D., P.E.

 The center maintains a 3,700-square-foot laboratory facility that includes instrumentation (gas chromatographs, high-pressure liquid chromatographs, ICP-MS, total organic carbon analyzers, etc.) and space for testing and research.

 The center computing facilities are available for faculty and graduate student researchers.
-The facilities include five personal computers, three data acquisition systems for chromatographs and other equipment, and three printers, including a large-format (42-inch) color plotter for producing posters and other large works.The Water Quality Center offices, located on the fourth floor of the Olin Engineering Building, include the director (room 405), laboratory manager (room 430C), and other faculty/graduate researcher offices in rooms 417 and 409.
+The facilities include five personal computers, three data acquisition systems for chromatographs and other equipment, and three printers, including a large-format (42-inch) color plotter for producing posters and other large works.The Water Quality Center offices, located on the fourth floor of the Engineering Building, include the director, laboratory manager, and other faculty/graduate researcher offices.

 September 4-5, 2013